|September 28, 2016||1st||2nd||3rd||4th||5th||Final|

 WILSON - 1

 The match began with TSU winning set one by a 25-23 score.
-Watson had the hot hand leading the Tigers with eight kills, a solo block, and a block assist.
+Watson had the hot hand leading the Tigers with eight kills, a solo block and a block assist.
 She would give her best Batman impression contributing nine in a half points for the team.
 Freshman Julia Pierson would be Robin to Watson’s Batman with three kills of her own and half a block.
 As a team the Tigers had 16 kills propelling them to the win.

 The fourth set was a see-saw frame with neither team being able to extend a lead.
 An error by TSU sealed the Tigers fate losing set four 25-23.
 Watson added five kills in the set along with Anderson’s three kills but that would not be enough for a Tennessee State win.
 The match was tied at two games apiece through four frames.

 The last frame turned out to be extremely intense with both teams exchanging points.
-There was nine ties in the final set.
+There were nine ties in the final set.
 An error by Tech allowed TSU to go up by two points before the Golden Eagles called a timeout with the score 14-12 in favor of the Tigers.
 A kill by Anderson gave Tennessee State its first conference win.